 Further uses of SWIM

-Shallow hazard identification and multiple removal throughout the seismic section are other benefits of using SWIM.
-It is a highly flexible solution that can be used on OBN data, such as PGS Optoseis.
+Shallow hazard identification and multiple removal throughout the seismic section are additional benefits of using SWIM.
+This highly flexible solution can also be used on ocean bottom seismic and node data.

 Using SWIM With Non-GeoStreamer Data

-SWIM imaging principles can also be applied to Ocean Bottom Sensor (OBS) surveys using reciprocity turning the traditional dense source grid of OBS surveys into a set of very dense ‘virtual’ receiver locations.
-By doing to so, the image and illumination of the subsurface can be enlarged to the area covered by the source grid.
+SWIM imaging principles can also be applied to ocean bottom seismic (OBS) surveys using reciprocity turning the traditional dense source grid of OBS surveys into a set of very dense ‘virtual’ receiver locations.
+By so doing, the image and illumination of the subsurface can be enlarged to the area covered by the source grid.

-Depth imaging slices in the shallow subsurface provided using primary reflections only (left) and using SWIM (right) for the deepwater Jubarte PRM pilot in the Campos Basin, Brazil.
+Depth imaging slices in the shallow subsurface provided using primary reflections only (left) and using SWIM (right) for a deepwater PRM pilot in the Campos Basin, Brazil.
 Note the significant improvement in subsurface coverage using SWIM.
 Data: Petrobras

 By invoking simplifying assumptions about the sea surface shape and its reflective properties, SWIM can also be applied to traditional hydrophone-only data.